nehalgala7/Nodejs-concepts/Variables_Datatypes_Typeconversions.md

 2. to boolean
 3. to number

+You can read in depth about these three type of conversions here [types of conversions](https://www.oreilly.com/library/view/you-dont-know/9781491905159/ch04.html).
+It has plenty of examples to help to understand the concept thoroughly

 #### what must you do
 - Go through this detailed blogpost on [Type Conversions in JS](https://www.dyn-web.com/javascript/type/)